rom-orlovich/assignment-tedooo/README.md

 # Tedooo Assignment App:

 ## About my project:
-A web application that display the Tedooo's feed page.
+A web application that displays Tedooo's feed page. \
-This application was part of home assignment for Front-End postition in Tedooo.
+This application was part of a home assignment for the Front-End position at Tedooo.

 ## Technologies: